-As one of the largest integrated workforce solutions and services providers, Advancer Global takes its responsibility of being a good corporate citizen to heart.
+Advancer Global as one of the largest manpower management providers in Singapore, takes its responsibility of being a good corporate citizen to heart.
 The Group is committed to giving back to the community, and also encourages active participation by its employees to make a difference to the community by volunteering and supporting worthy causes.

-The Group renders financial assistance and support to some charities and community organisations, and also sponsors events and programmes.
+The Group renders financial assistance and support to some charities and community organisations, and also sponsors charitable events and/or programmes.

-CIREBON INDONESIA CHARITY PROJECT
+INDONESIA CHARITY PROJECT

-The Group's subsidiary, Nation Employment Pte Ltd ("Nation Employment"), together with Bukit Batok Secondary School and PT Lebo Indonesia organised a charity project trip to Cirebon Indonesia in November 2016.
+The Group's subsidiary, Nation Employment Pte Ltd ("Nation Employment"), together with Bukit Batok Secondary School and PT Lebo Indonesia organised a consecutive charity project trip to Indonesia Banten in October 2017, an initiative by Nation Employment since 2016.
+The Group believes continuous effort should be made to strengthen the culture understanding and good relations with the local communities between Singapore and our neighbouring countries.